ghislainfourny/jsoniq-tutorial/README.md

 # Running JSONiq on your own laptop or cluster

-You can also install RumbleDB to your laptop, or use it on a large cluster (Amazon EMR, Azure HDInsight, Google Cloud...).
+You can also install RumbleDB to run on the command line on your laptop or on a large cluster (Amazon EMR, Azure HDInsight, Google Cloud...).
 The documentation is [here](https://rumble.readthedocs.io/en/latest/Getting%20started/).

 ## Zorba